Skip to main content

 4.3 Safeguarding Vulnerable Adults: If there is a serious risk of harm/abuse to a vulnerable adult, Teenage Mental Health has a duty of protection to such vulnerable adults.
 Information may need to be passed on to the appropriate agencies in order to protect vulnerable adults who could be at risk.
 See Teenage Mental Health’s Policy P11 Safeguarding Vulnerable Adults to understand how a ‘vulnerable adult’ is defined.

-4.4 Offences under the Prevention of Terrorism Act 1987: If information is given on any planned act of terrorism, Teenage Mental Health is, by law, obliged to report this to the Police without informing the person who gave the information.
+4.3 Offences under the Terrorism Act 2000 and subsequent amendments.: If information is given on any planned act of terrorism, Teenage Mental Health is, by law, obliged to report this to the Police without informing the person who gave the information.

 5. Suicide and self-harm